 So, what has changed?

 COVID-19 continues to wreak havoc throughout all levels of society, and it puts a significant question mark over the future of the job market both nationally and internationally.
-This has caused active recruitment campaigns to be re-evaluated and some cancelled or put on hold as they are deemed non-priority in the current climate.
+This has caused active recruitment campaigns to be re-evaluated and some canceled or put on hold as they are deemed non-priority in the current climate.

 As this continues to happen, candidates actively pursuing a career change have begun to become more strategic and recognise which industries/companies are still hiring and growing despite the pandemic.
 This has caused a significant rise in competition on the application front, only adding to the emotional rollercoaster that is the job hunt!